cython/cython/docs/src/userguide/extension_types.rst

 which requires the use of a local variable and performs a type test on assignment.
-If you *know* the return value of :meth:`quest` will be of type :class:`Shrubbery` you can use a cast to write
+If you *know* the return value of :meth:`quest` will be of type :class:`Shrubbery` you can use a cast to write:

 .. tabs::